Yum-Audio/yum_CredentialManager/README.md

 **Please note, that this code is not yet production-ready.
 This is a work in development and everything is subject to changes.**

+### Username/Password credentials:
+- Ready to go.
+- Inlcuding a Username/Password entry UI element, which offers an auto-complete popup (like in webforms)

 ### Certificates:
 - getAppIdFromSignature () is currently Mac only